philwunderlich/philwunderlich.github.io/Stata-slides/Session5/slides/slides5-3.md

 ## Bar Plots across groups

-- Bar plots can be used to compare means of a categorical variable across groups.
+- Bar plots can be used to compare means of a continuous variable across groups.
 - They can also be used to assess relationships between two categorical variables.

 ```stata